rsps/cmake-scripts/docs/+current/01_release-notes.md

 ## Support Policy

-The following highlights the supported versions of the "CMake Scripts" project.
+The following shows the supported versions of the "CMake Scripts" project.

 | Version | CMake       | Release | Security Fixes Until |
 |---------|-------------|---------|----------------------|